5G-VICTORI-project/vios-infra/README.md

 When building your edge, there are two choices.

-You can  either build a fully integrated edge with `OSM` and the `EdgeProxy`, or if you already have `OSM` setup, you can build a separate `EdgeProxy` node.
+You can either build a fully integrated edge with `OSM` and the `EdgeProxy`, or if you already have `OSM` set up, you can build a separate `EdgeProxy` node.

-To build a fully integrated edge with `OSM` and the `EdgeProxy`, then run the following command:
+To build a fully integrated edge with `OSM` and the `EdgeProxy`, run the following command:

 ```console
 ./setup_edge.sh
 ```

-To build a separate EdgeProxy node, then run the following command:
+Or, to build a separate EdgeProxy node, run the following command:

 ```console
 ./setup_edgeproxy_only.sh